Changing your overseas-born child's name before they turn 18

 If you are a single parent, you can apply to change your child’s name if one of the following applies:

-• you are the child’s mother and there are no details for your child’s father on the birth certificate
+• you are the child’s parent and there are no details for your child’s other parent on the birth certificate

 • you have Queensland Magistrates Court order, ordering a change of name

-If you are a legal guardian (i.e. you have been appointed under a law of a state or the Australian Government), you can apply to change the child’s name if you have both:
+If you have legal parental responsibility (i.e. under a Family Law order, a Child Protection order or a will), you can apply to change the child’s name but must provide evidence.

 How to apply